 • repairing retaining walls, gate pillars, gates and railings

-• enhancing cemetery boundary including new planting, fence and access to the Holy Trinity Churchyard
+• enhancing cemetery boundary including new planting and improved access to the Holy Trinity Churchyard

 • enhancing the main park entrance